student-ankitpandit/student-ankitpandit/README.md

 ## Hi,👋 I'm Ankit!

-- 🔭 I’m currently a project called "Get our best resume version" and as well as Data Structures and Algorithms.
+- 🔭 Building cool stuff...
-- 🌱 I’m currently learning AL/ML because like working with AI.
+- 🌱 Learning AI/ML because I love exploring the power of AI.
-- 👯 I’m looking to collaborate on open-source projects.
+- 👯 Open to collaborating on open-source projects.
-- 🤔 I’m looking for help from those people's who has done great stuff in the Web3.
+- 🤔 Always looking to learn from folks doing awesome things in Web3.
-- 💬 Ask me about my anything about coding.
+- 💬 Happy to chat about anything coding.
-- 📫 How to reach me: ankitpanditwork120@gmail.com
+- 📫 Reach me at: ankitpanditwork120@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love playing cricket and travelling!
+- ⚡ Fun fact: I’m into cricket and traveling!